inspiringsource/aws-solutions-architect/README.md

 - [x] Development stage hosted on Netlify: https://aws-notes-taking.netlify.app/
 - [x] Early production stage hosted on AWS Amplify: TBA
-- [ ] Custom domain: WIP
+- [ ] Custom domain name

 # AWS Amplify solution

-The following is the simplest architecture to support the build stages in production using AWS Amplify everthing is basically managed automatically.
+The following is the simplest architecture to support the build stages in production using AWS Amplify everything is basically managed automatically.
 From git push to the website deployment.

 ![Architecture](./static/img/website-simple-architecture.png)